MoHoMood/eMoods/README.md

 ## Overview
 ### Description
 The mood tracker
-- share my mood with others and comment/react/like on each others mood. -> use Twitter
+- Share mood with others and comment/react/like on each others mood. -> use Twitter
 - Update mood everyday with an emoji (or can add comments) -> Twitter
 - After tracking mood for a week, based on the mood, app recommends quotes or things that might be helpful to the user. -> use tracking/quotes API
 - Calendar shows the most-used emoji on each day.